avchally/beyond-the-ire/file_documentation/RAW.md

 **Starts at `HEADER.FACES_OFFSET`**

 This section contains face data.
 A face is a line between two vertices that can have texture mapping applied to it.
 A set of faces connect to make a sector.
 A face can be one-sided or two-sided.
 A face is considered two-sided if it has an associated "sister face", which is a face that is part of a different sector, but shares the same two vertices, making the two faces essentially overlap.

+When a face is one-sided, it will automatically have collision applied to it.

 The section is laid out similar to the sectors section: